fastapi-admin/fastapi-admin/README.rst

 Enum Support
 ~~~~~~~~~~~~
 When you define a enum field of tortoise-orm,like ``IntEnumField``,you can inherit ``fastapi_admin.enums.EnumMixin`` and impl ``choices()`` method,
-FastAPI-admin will auto read and display and render a ``select`` widget in front.
+FastAPI-Admin will auto read and display and render a ``select`` widget in front.

 .. code-block:: python